rphlo/karttapullautin/README.md

 As output Karttapullautin writes two 600 dpi png map images.
 One without depressions and one with purple depressions.
 It also writes contours and cliffs as dxf files to temp folder to be post processed, for example using Open Orienteering Mapper or OCAD.

-You can re-render png map files (like with changed north line settings) by running the binary without argumemts.
+You can re-render png map files (like with changed north line settings) by running the binary without arguments.
 `./rusty-pullauta`

 Karttapullautin can also render zip files containing shape files downloaded from differents sources.
 After normal process just run the binary with the zip(s) as arguments you must define your configuration file describing the shape file content, in the ini file, parameter `vectorconf` (see osm.txt and fastighetskartan.txt).

 `./rusty-pullauta yourzipfile1.zip yourzipfile2.zip yourzipfile3.zip yourzipfile4.zip`

 For Finns: Karttapullautin render Maastotietokanta zip files (shape files) downloaded from the download site of Maanmittauslaitos without setting a configuration file.
 Just leave `vectorconf` parameter empty.

 To print a map at right scale, you download for example IrfanView http://www.irfanview.com/ open png map, Image -> Information, set resolution 600 x 600 DPI and push "change" button and save.
 Then crop map if needed (Select area with mouse and Edit -> crop selection).
 Print using "Print size: Original Size srom DPI".
 Like this your map should end up 1:10000 scale on paper.